 '''

-#include <db.h>
+#include <db_cxx.h>

 int

-DB_ENV->failchk(DB_ENV dbenv, u_int32_t flags);
+DbEnv::failchk(u_int32_t flags);

 '''

-The DB\ENV->failchk() method checks for threads of control (either a true thread or a process) that have exited while manipulating Berkeley DB library data structures, while holding a logical database lock, or with an unresolved transaction (that is, a transaction that was never aborted or committed).
+The DbEnv::failchk() method checks for threads of control (either a true thread or a process) that have exited while manipulating Berkeley DB library data structures, while holding a logical database lock, or with an unresolved transaction (that is, a transaction that was never aborted or committed).
 For more information, see Architecting Data Store and Concurrent Data Store applications, and Architecting Transactional Data Store applications, both in the Berkeley DB Programmer's Reference Guide.

-The DB\ENV->failchk() method is used in conjunction with the DB\ENV->set\thread\count() (page 330), DB\ENV->set\isalive() (page 317) and DB\ENV->set\thread\id() (page 332) methods.
+The DbEnv::failchk() method is used in conjunction with the DbEnv::set_thread_count() (page 346), DbEnv::set_isalive() (page 332) and DbEnv::set_thread_id() (page 348) methods.
 Before calling the failchk()method, applications must:

-- Configure their database using the DB\ENV->set\thread\count() (page 330) method. - 2.
-Establish an is\alive() function and invoke DB\ENV->set\isalive() (page 317) with that function as the is\alive parameter. - 3.
-Establish a thread\id function and invoke DB\ENV->set\thread\id() (page 332) with that function as the thread\id parameter.
+- 1. Configure their database using the DbEnv::set_thread_count() (page 346) method. - 2.
+Establish an is_alive() function and invoke DbEnv::set_isalive() (page 332) with that function as the is_alive parameter. - 3.
+Establish a thread_id function and invoke DbEnv::set_thread_id() (page 348) with that function as the thread id parameter.

 If any of these methods are omitted, a program may be unable to allocate a thread control block.
 This is true of the standalone Berkeley DB utility programs.
-To avoid problems when using the standalone Berkeley DB utility programs with environments configured for failure checking, incorporate the utility's functionality directly in the application, or call the DB\ENV->failchk() method along with its associated methods before running the utility.
+To avoid problems when using the standalone Berkeley DB utility programs with environments configured for failure checking, incorporate the utility's functionality directly in the application, or call the DbEnv::failchk() method along with its associated methods before running the utility.

-If DB\ENV->failchk() determines a thread of control exited while holding database read locks, it will release those locks.
-If DB\ENV->failchk() determines a thread of control exited with an unresolved transaction, the transaction will be aborted.
-In either of these cases, DB\ENV->failchk() will return 0 and the application may continue to use the database environment.
+If DbEnv::failchk() determines a thread of control exited while holding database read locks, it will release those locks.
+If DbEnv::failchk() determines a thread of control exited with an unresolved transaction, the transaction will be aborted.
+In either of these cases, DbEnv::failchk() will return 0 and the application may continue to use the database environment.

-In either of these cases, the DB\ENV->failchk() method will also report the process and thread IDs associated with any released locks or aborted transactions.
-The information is printed to a specified output channel (see the DB\ENV->set\msgfile() (page 326) method for more information), or passed to an application callback function (see the DB\ENV->set\msgcall() (page 324) method for more information).
+In either of these cases, the DbEnv::failchk() method will also report the process and thread IDs associated with any released locks or aborted transactions.
+The information is printed to a specified output channel (see the DbEnv::set_msgfile() (page 342) method for more information), or passed to an application callback function (see the DbEnv::set_msgcall() (page 340) method for more information).

-If DB\ENV->failchk() determines a thread of control has exited such that database environment recovery is required, it will return DB\RUNRECOVERY.
+If DbEnv::failchk() determines a thread of control has exited such that database environment recovery is required, it will return DB_RUNRECOVERY.
 In this case, the application should not continue to use the database environment.
 For a further description as to the actions the application should take when this failure occurs, see Handling failure in Data Store and Concurrent Data Store applications, and Handling failure in Transactional Data Store applications, both in the Berkeley DB Programmer's Reference Guide.

-In multiprocess applications, it is recommended that the DB\ENV handle used to invoke the DB\ENV->failchk() method not be shared and therefore not free-threaded.
+In multiprocess applications, it is recommended that the DbEnv handle used to invoke the DbEnv::failchk() method not be shared and therefore not free-threaded.

-The DB\ENV->failchk() method may not be called by the application before the DB\ENV->open() (page 271) method is called.
+The DbEnv::failchk() method may not be called by the application before the DbEnv::open() (page 286) method is called.

-The DB\ENV->failchk() method returns a non-zero error value on failure and 0 on success.
+The DbEnv::failchk() method either returns a non-zero error value or throws an exception that encapsulates a non-zero error value on failure, and returns 0 on success.

-The DB\ENV->failchk() method may fail and return one of the following non-zero errors:
+The DbEnv::failchk() method may fail and throw a DbException exception, encapsulating one of the following non-zero errors, or return one of the following non-zero errors: